pruthvi1991/python/README.md

 python
 ======

-This repository contains the python codes I used to generate meshes and time varying boundary conditoins for OpenFoam simulations.
+This repository contains the python codes I used to generate meshes and time varying boundary conditions for OpenFoam simulations.

 Take a quick look at the simulations here: